-We’ve lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
-On the other hand, we’d be remiss not to mention that insider sales have been known to precede tough periods for a business.
-So shareholders might well want to know whether insiders have been buying or selling shares in Aramark (NYSE:ARMK).
+We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
+Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
+So we'll take a look at whether insiders have been buying or selling shares in Aramark (NYSE:ARMK).

 The Last 12 Months Of Insider Transactions At Aramark

-Aramark is not the only stock insiders are buying.
-So take a peek at this free list of growing companies with recent insider purchasing, could be just the ticket.
+Aramark is not the only stock that insiders are buying.
+For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.

 I like to look at how many shares insiders own in a company, to help inform my view of how aligned they are with insiders.
-A high insider ownership often makes company leadership more mindful of shareholder interests.
-Insiders own 0.8% of Aramark shares, worth about US$68m.
-While this is a strong but not outstanding level of insider ownership, it’s enough to indicate some alignment between management and smaller shareholders.
+We usually like to see fairly high levels of insider ownership.
+Insiders own 0.4% of Aramark shares, worth about US$41m.
+We've certainly seen higher levels of insider ownership elsewhere, but these holdings are enough to suggest alignment between insiders and the other shareholders.

 What Might The Insider Transactions At Aramark Tell Us?